mbottini/concept2haskell/writeup.md

     -- Merge object made of "stroke_rate", "distance", and compound "workout" -- object to the toJSON transformation of the header.
-Note that the frames -- themselves must also attributes added to them. instance ToJSON DistanceIntervalWorkout where
+Note that the frames -- themselves must also have attributes added to them. instance ToJSON DistanceIntervalWorkout where
         toJSON w = Utils.mergeObjects derivedValues (toJSON (header w)) where derivedValues = (object ["workout" .= object ["intervals" .= fs],